Arvin-a00268815/Smart-Log/README.md

 ---------

 If more time is available,

 1. Removal and addition of more images can be done using recycler view with horizontal orientation and which can provide easy navigation of images and download option too.

-2. Clip drawings created by user can be implemented
+2. Clip drawings created by the user can be implemented

 3. Exported pdf contains only text, but images can be added

 4. Only one attachment image can be shown in each row of the log entry

 5. Above all, the cloud storage can be provided using Google's Firebase cloud storage which requires some initial setup and implementation

 ----------

 Android automation test case is created for basic functionalities to check for operations like add, view, delete and edit log entry using espresso.
 (MainActivityTest2.kt)